shoeffner/mthesis/src/gaze_library.md

 [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 If a commit updates the master branch, Semaphore performs an additional step.
-It builds the documentation for Gaze and pushes it to a specially named branch, the `gh-pages` branch.
+It builds the documentation for \Gaze{} and pushes it to a specially named branch, the `gh-pages` branch.
 This branch is orphaned, which means it has no direct relation to the other source code.
 GitHub uses this special branch for one of its features: static page hosting.
 All contents on the `gh-pages` branch are published